coder/docs/admin/environment-management/installing-jetbrains.md

 - PyCharm
 - Rider
 - RubyMine
-- Code OSS (VSCode, installed by default)
+- Code OSS (VS Code, installed by default)
 - WebStorm

 ## Required Packages

-The following packages are required in your image if you're using an IDE other than VSCode.
+The following packages are required in your image if you're using an IDE other than VS Code.
 They ensure that the IDE can communicate with Coder:

 <table>
     <thead>